jsok/puppet-vault/README.md

 Puppet module to install and run [Hashicorp Vault](https://vaultproject.io).

-Installs `v0.6.2` Linux AMD64 binary by default.
+Installs `v0.6.2` Linux AMD64 binary from the Hashicorp releases CDN by default.

 ## Support

 This module is currently only tested on:

 * Ubuntu 14.04.
 * CentOS/RedHat 6
 * CentOS/RedHat 7

 ## Usage